terminusdb/terminusdb-client-js/docs/api/woql.js.md

 ### select

 #### WOQL.select(...varNames) ⇒ <code>WOQLQuery</code>
-Filters the query so that only the variables included in [V1...Vn] are returned in the bindings

 | Param | Type | Description |
 | --- | --- | --- |